martinetoering/Visual-Representation-Learning-Tutorials/README.md

 git clone https://github.com/martinetoering/visual-representation-learning-tutorials
 ```

-2. Create (and activate) a new environment, named `deep-learning` with Python 3.6.
+2. Create (and activate) a new environment, named `representation-learning` with Python 3.6.
 If prompted to proceed with the install `(Proceed [y]/n)` type y.

 	- __Linux__ or __Mac__:
 	```
-	conda create -n deep-learning python=3.6
+	conda create -n representation-learning python=3.6
-	source activate deep-learning
+	conda activate representation-learning
 	```
 	- __Windows__:
 	```
-	conda create --name deep-learning python=3.6
+	conda create --name representation-learning python=3.6
-	activate deep-learning
+	activate representation-learning
 	```

-	At this point your command line should look something like: `(deep-learning) <User>:deep-learning-v2-pytorch <user>$`.
-The `(deep-learning)` indicates that your environment has been activated, and you can proceed with further package installations.
+	At this point your command line should look something like: `(representation-learning) [user]`.
+The `(representation-learning)` indicates that your environment has been activated, and you can proceed with further package installations.

 3. Install PyTorch and torchvision; this should install the latest version of PyTorch.